Cooperative Open-ended Learning Framework for Zero-shot Coordination: Related Works

 \section{Related Works}

 \textbf{Zero-shot coordination.} The goal of zero-shot coordination (ZSC) is to train a strategy that can coordinate effectively with unseen partners~\citep{Hu2020OtherPlayFZ}.
-Self-play~\citep{SP,HARL} is a traditional method of training a cooperative strategy, which involves iterative improvement of strategies by playing against oneself, but develops conventions between players and does not cooperate with other unseen strategies~\citep{Adam2018Learning,Hu2020OtherPlayFZ}.
+Self-play~\citep{SP,HARL} is a traditional method of training a cooperative strategy, which involves iterative improvement of strategies by playing against oneself, but develops conventions between players and does not cooperate with other unseen strategies~\citep{lerer2018learning,Hu2020OtherPlayFZ}.
 Other-play~\citep{Hu2020OtherPlayFZ} is proposed to break such conventions by adding permutations to one of the strategies.
 However, this approach may be reduced to self-play if the game or environment does not have symmetries or has unknown symmetries.
 Another approach is population-based training (PBT)~\citep{PBT,HARL}, which trains strategies by interacting with each other in a population.
 However, PBT does not explicitly maintain diversity and thus fails to coordinate with unseen partners\citep{FCP}.

-To achieve the goal of ZSC, recent research has focused on training robust strategies that use diverse populations of strategies~\citep{FCP,TrajDi,MEP}.
+Recent research has focused on training robust strategies that use diverse populations of strategies~\citep{FCP,TrajDi,MEP} to achieve the goal of ZSC.
 Fictitious co-play (FCP)~\citep{FCP} obtains a population of periodically saved checkpoints during self-play training with different seeds and then trains the best response to the pre-trained population.
 TrajeDi~\citep{TrajDi} also maintains a pre-trained self-play population but encourages distinct behavior among the strategies.
 The maximum entropy population (MEP)~\citep{MEP} method proposes population entropy rewards to enhance diversity during pre-training.
 It employs prioritized sampling to select challenging-to-collaborate partners to improve generalization to previously unseen policies.
-Furthermore, methods such as MAZE~\citep{Xue2022Heter} and CG-MAS~\citep{Mahajan2022Gen} have been proposed to improve generalization ability through coevolution and combinatorial generalization.
+Furthermore, methods such as MAZE~\citep{Xue2022Heter} and CG-MAS~\citep{mahajan2022generalization} have been proposed to improve generalization ability through coevolution and combinatorial generalization.
 In this paper, we propose a \framework that could dynamically identify strategies that fail to coordinate due to cooperative incompatibility and continually poses and optimizes objectives to overcome this challenge and improve adaptive capabilities.